-Why are GMO’s good?
-Many believe that GMO’s are good.
-Here’s why.
-As Earth’s population grows, it’s harder to have enough food for everyone.
-GMO’s are one way to make enough nutritious food available with limited land, water, and other resources.
-Another reason is scientists can alter our food to contain specific nutrients the food otherwise would not have.
-For example, soybeans whose fats have been changed so they are more like olive oil.
+GMOs are one way to make enough nutritious food available with limited land, water, and other resources.
+They also allow our food to contain specific nutrients that food otherwise would not have.
+For example, soybeans have been changed to be more like olive oil.
 This is now a heart healthy replacement for oils with trans fats.
-Finally, GMOs can alter species of plants so they are stronger and can survive drought, weed killer, bruising, viruses, and overall can produce crops that yield more and cost less.
+Modified crops are stronger and can survive drought, weed killer, bruising, viruses, and can produce crops that yield more and cost less.

-As you can see, there are good arguments to support the use of GMO’s and also to question the use of GMO’s.
-What do you think?
-It’s definitely food for thought…
+As you can see, there are good arguments to support the use of GMOs and also to question their use.
+It’s definitely food for thought, what do you think?

 By: Sammy Lipovitch